meeshkan/vanity/frontend/readme.md

 ~/v/frontend ❯❯❯ npm run dev -p 3000
 ```

-Subsequently, you can access the frontend service by navigating to [localhost:3000](http://localhost:3000).
+You can then access the frontend service by navigating to [localhost:3000](http://localhost:3000).